 I felt like I needed a softer chair with a big round back for my baby portrait sessions.
 My assortment vintage wood chairs are adorable, but I wanted something softer.
 A quick search on Craigslist, a drive to an apartment in Boulder, a problem-solving moment of finessing it into the front seat of my Audi sedan employing the use of a few bungee cords and voila!
 Ellyana was my first little guinea pig.
 I let her discover the chair on her own and snapped away for the few minutes she cozied up.
 Jay said these are gratuitously cute.
 I agree.

-I work out of my darling home studio in old-town Louisville, Colorado.
-We took three years to renovate the house from top to bottom and re-landscape every inch.
-Now I have my dream space complete with Pottery Barn desk (perhaps the only thing piece of furniture I own that is brand new), bay window for my signature grainy backlit images, sky lights, gardens, big wall-mounted flatscreen for viewing session slideshows and all my vintage furniture, props and backdrops.
+I work out of my home studio in Lafayette, Colorado.
+We renovated the house top to bottom and re-landscaped every inch.
 I love working from home.
-People ask me if I have hard time setting boundaries with my office so close.
-My response is that my business is part of my heart and world and I like to keep everything I love very close.
-I love to putter in the garden in between shoots, to work in my pjs, to make green juice for my clients that are feeling tired and overwhelmed, to take naps whenever I can squeeze them in and to take mid-day jaunts on the open-space trails with my dogs.
-I have gypsy in my blood so I’m not sure how long we’ll stay, but for now I’m pretty perfectly happy.
+People ask me if I have hard time setting boundaries with clients coming in and out.
+My business is an extension of my heart and I like to keep everything I love very close.
+I love to putter in the garden in between shoots, to work in my pjs, to make green juice for my clients that are feeling tired and overwhelmed, to take naps whenever I can squeeze them in and to take mid-day jaunts on the open-space trails with my cattle dogs.
+I have gypsy in my blood so I’m not sure how long we’ll stay, but for now I’m perfectly happy.
 Please come for a visit.
 I would love to share a cup of tea and hear some of your story.